schlizbaeda/ravidplay/README.md

 1) done -- take the values given in the source code
 2) done -- read the global config file ~/.config/ravidplay.py.conf and update the values
 3) done -- update all values given by commandline parameters
-4) open -- read a local config file with same filename as the according video
+4) OPEN -- read a local config file with same filename as the according video

+Configurable window sizes for both omxplayer instances

+Applause video:
+Don't take next video of list while waiting for free omxplayer instance on sequential playing order (`randomindex_appl=0`)

 ## Software Installation and Quick Start on the Raspberry Pi
 Clone this repository onto the Raspberry Pi and start the installation